-Invitations to Bid (ITB) shall be issued by the Procurement Services Division Director with public announcement and competition.
+Invitations to Bid (ITB) shall be issued by the Procurement Services Director with public announcement and competition.
 Any resulting contract shall be awarded to the responsive and responsible bidder submitting the lowest or best overall bid which meets all specifications.

 A bid is the preferred method of solicitation when price is the prevailing basis of award.

 Details on the bid process and procedures will be contained within the ITB solicitation.

-In the event of a tie, selection will be determined based by coin toss by the Procurement Services Division Director before at least three witnesses, or if Local Vendor Preference is a factor as described in SECTION FIFTEEN of the Procurement Ordinance, then the language in that section will prevail.
+In the event of a tie, selection will be determined based on random selection (coin toss) by the factor as described in SECTION FIFTEEN of the Procurement Ordinance, then the language in that section will prevail.